In Curacao, one can’t live by sand, surf and the sun alone.

 So, don’t just eat anywhere when you are visiting Curacao.

-Why not try a restaurant with a gorgeous view?
+When in the city of Willemstad, why not try a Curacao restaurant with a view?

-This is the third part in a series of articles on Curacao.
+This is the third part of a series of articles on what to do and see in Curacao.

 Part one: Curacao – The Meaning of Dushi.